Spectral transitions in some Rabi models: Introduction

-In this paper, we consider spectral transitions for Rabi models which are unitarily similar to direct sums of Jacobi operators.
-We obtain the precise location of the essential spectrum, the absence of singular spectrum, and the absence of eigenvalues imbedded in the interior of the essential spectrum, thanks to an analysis based on the subordinacy theory for periodically modulated Jacobi matrices.
-Our results on spectral transitions are presented in Section \ref{sec:2}.
-The intensity-dependent Rabi model (see \cite{NG2000463}, \cite{Rodriguez-Lara:14}) is considered in Theorem \ref{thm:21}.
+In this paper, we consider Rabi models which can be expressed as a direct sum of operators defined by symmetric Jacobi matrices, i.e. symmetric tridiagonal matrices acting in the Hilbert space of square-summable sequences $\ell^2(\NN_0)$ (see Section \ref{sec:1''}).
+The spectral properties of the corresponding operators have been the subject of numerous mathematical works.
+Our purpose is to present basic notions of the spectral theory and to apply recent developments of the subordinacy theory for periodically modulated Jacobi matrices.
+We note that this theory is based on the asymptotic analysis of the transfer matrix and was applied to investigate the spectral transitions in the fundamental work \cite{JANAS}.
+We have chosen to characterize the spectrum using the mathematical notions introduced in Section \ref{sec:1} and we have decided to avoid using the terms "bound states" and "the spectral collapse", which require additional clarifications.
+Our main results are presented in Section \ref{sec:2}.
+The intensity-dependent Rabi model (see \cite{NG2000463, Rodriguez-Lara:14}) is considered in Theorem \ref{thm:21}.
 The two-photon Rabi model is considered in Theorem \ref{thm:22} and the two-photon anisotropic Rabi model in Theorem \ref{thm:23}.
 Finally, in Theorem \ref{thm:24} we consider the two-photon Rabi-Stark model.\, The general scheme of our approach is described in Section \ref{sec:3}.
 In Section \ref{sec:4} we give the proofs of Theorems \ref{thm:21}-\ref{thm:24}.
-We remark that, in particular, the spectral transition of the intensity-dependent Rabi model is similar to the two-photon model; the only difference is that the critical coupling gives the essential spectrum which is a half-line depending on the additional parameter of the model.
-We also mention the fact that the two-photon Rabi-Stark model has no eigenvalue embedded in the interior of the essential spectrum.
+In Section \ref{sec:6} we describe the most important aspects of our research.